GESoftware-CF/router-release/docs/03-how-to-add-new-route-option.md

 ### Use Cases
 #### New Feature for Application Routes
 To introduce a new application per-route option, follow the instructions:
+* No changes are needed in the **CF CLI**, as it already accepts an arbitrary list of key-value pairs for per-route options and forwards them to the Cloud Controller.
 * Extend **Cloud Controller** to accept and process a new per-route options in the manifest and the API.
-The [Pull-Request](https://github.com/cloudfoundry/cloud_controller_ng/pull/4080/files) which introduced per-route options with the `loadbalancing` option can serve as a starting point to determine required changes.
+The [Pull-Request #4080](https://github.com/cloudfoundry/cloud_controller_ng/pull/4080/files) which introduced per-route options with the `loadbalancing` option can serve as a starting point to determine required changes.
 Update the documentation in the `docs` folder accordingly.
 * There is no need to adapt the coding in **BBS**.
 The `route` object is stored as a generic JSON object in BBS.
 Therefore, BBS simply accepts the `options` it receives from Cloud Controller and saves them as a string in its database.
 For more details, refer to the discussion on [BBS issue #939](https://github.com/cloudfoundry/diego-release/issues/939).
 * There is no need to change anything in **route-emitter** and **routing-info** components.
 The initial implementation of per-route features extended the `CFRoute` with `options` as a raw JSON message.
 The only additional step you might consider is implementing tests for these components to ensure that the new option is included in the raw JSON.
 * There is no need to implement anything in **NATS**, as NATS only forwards the route registration messages.